martachesnova/MachineLearning-Supervised/README.md

 The data going into these models was never scaled, an important step in preprocessing.
 I used `StandardScaler` to scale the training and testing sets.
 Before re-fitting the LogisticRegression and RandomForestClassifier models on the scaled data, I made another prediction about how I thought scaling would affect the accuracy of the models.

 Fitted and scored the LogisticRegression and RandomForestClassifier models on the scaled data.
 How did the model scores compare to each other, and to the previous results on unscaled data?
 How did this compare to my prediction?
-You can find my thoughts in the [Notebook](/CreditRiskEvaluator.ipynb).
+You can find my thoughts in the [Credit Risk Evaluator Notebook](/CreditRiskEvaluator.ipynb).

 ### References